Studying for Your Inspection: What Are Home Inspectors Not Allowed to Do?

 3. Damage the house

-One horror story that you might come across while researching home inspections is that a home inspector has damaged a home in order to inspect it: for example, taking down a wall to look at faulty wiring.
+One horror story you might encounter while researching home inspections is that a home inspector has damaged a home to inspect it, for example, taking down a wall to examine faulty wiring.

 Rest assured that this is very rare, and any licensed professional home inspector would not do this — inspectors are trained to identify potential problems without damaging a building.